cjlarose/cjlarose.github.io/_posts/2014-01-14-django-custom-field-version-number.md

         return self.get_prep_value(value)
 {% endhighlight %}

 In `get_internal_type`, we return `IntegerField` so that Django's ORM can pick the appropriate database type for storing our version numbers as integers.
-Something to take note of, though, is that Django's [IntegerField](https://docs.djangoproject.com/en/dev/ref/models/fields/#django.db.models.IntegerField) supports *signed* 32-bit integers (from `-2147483648` to `2147483647`), but our `VersionNumber`'s `__int__` implementation returns *unsigned* integers.
-This means that the greatest version number we can store is `127.255.255.255` instead of `255.255.255.255`.
-Unfortunately, there isn't an easy way out of this.
-Django doesn't provide a `UnsignedIntegerField`.
+Something to take note of is that Django's [IntegerField](https://docs.djangoproject.com/en/1.6/ref/models/fields/#integerfield) supports *signed* 32-bit integers (from `-2147483648` to `2147483647`).
+This is why our `VersionNumber`'s `__int__` implementation returns integers in the same range.

+Looking at all of these strange additions subtractions to `2**31`, it seems like it would be nice if Django provided an UnsignedIntegerField, but it doesn't.
 You can [implement your own](http://stackoverflow.com/a/10678167/1231384), but the reason Django doesn't do it is a good one: not all supported DBMSs have an unsigned integer type, PostgreSQL being among them.

-In practice, though, `127.255.255.255` might be an acceptable limit for you application.
+Our `VersionNumberField` can store version numbers from `0.0.0.0` to `255.255.255.255`.
+That range might look familiar because it's the same range as IPv4 addresses.
+This of course, should come as no surprise because IPv4 addresses *are* 32-bit integers&mdash;we mere humans just prefer the dot-decimal notation.
+Out of curiosity, I took at look at Django's (soon-to-be-deprecated) [IPAddressField](https://docs.djangoproject.com/en/1.6/ref/models/fields/#django.db.models.IntegerField) to see if they do something similar.
+Turns out, they don't.
+In MySQL and SQLite, Django uses a `char(15)` field.
+Similarly, Django uses a `VARCHAR2(15)` in Oracle.
+In PostgreSQL, Django uses the `inet` field, which [according to the documentation](http://www.postgresql.org/docs/8.2/static/datatype-net-types.html) stores both IPv4 and IPv6 host addresses with an optional netmask.